The most up-to-date information on the ongoing COVID-19 crisis in Alberta and British Columbia can be found at the following websites:

 In light of the World Health Organization’s assessment of COVID-19 as a pandemic and of the virus’ spread across Canada and the world, all provinces and territories have declared a ‘state of emergency’ in managing the virus within their jurisdiction.
 This allows the provincial/territorial government to implement an array of measures to protect the health of its population.
 With the increased number of COVID-19 cases within Canada, the risk to Canadians is considered high.

 There is an increased risk of more severe outcomes for Canadians who are 65 years old and over, who have compromised immune systems and/or who have underlying medical conditions.
-As such, national and provincial health organizations are asking all Canadians to practice social distancing by staying at home as much as possible, and avoid group settings where more than 50 people are present.
+As such, national and provincial health organizations are asking all Canadians to practice social distancing by staying at home as much as possible.

 The Government of Canada has also asked all Canadians to avoid all non-essential travel until further notice, including cruise ships.

-Travellers must also self-isolate for 14 days after returning from travel outside of Canada and monitor their health for fever, cough or difficulty breathing.
+Travellers must also quarantine for 14 days after returning from travel outside of Canada and monitor their health for fever, cough or difficulty breathing.